quicbit-js/qb-hmap/readme.md

 object that can attach **'hash'** and **'col'** (collision) integer properties.

-An exposed hash and collision property, is also an advantage for storing and comparing *composed* objects.
+An exposed hash and collision property, is also an advantage for storing and comparing *composed* hash objects, such as Merkle Trees.
 With a good hash distribution and a simple collision management trick, most lookups are the cost of a just one integer array lookup and rarely two array lookups.